hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 **IMPORTANT**:

-*  All of the rings generated must be stored at multiple location.
+*  Store the generated rings at multiple location.
 These rings should be consistent all across the nodes.

-* It is recommended to take a backup of rings before any operation.
+* Take a backup of rings before any operation.

 ##Adding Swift disks to a ring